align="center" width="500" height="10" border="1"

 Corvette great - Bill Sherwood

-"It's hard to describe how Dave raced because no one races that way anymore.
+In an article for OnTrack magazine in June '92, long time journalist Joe Scalzo wrote "It's hard to describe how Dave raced because no one races that way anymore.
 He plunged into a corner, all corners, going insanely fast and absolutely sideways, with his lantern jaw tilted upward, almost like a sail; and then he'd snap the wheel the other way, nail the throttle and disappear still going sideways.
 His reflexes were amazing.
 And he never crashed.
-Dave's spectacular form was one of the prime attractions of sports car racing in the 1960's
+Dave's spectacular form was one of the prime attractions of sports car racing in the 1960's"

 Motor Sports journalist - Joe Scalzo

-After Dave won the 1964 USRRC at Augusta GA, renowned ABC Sports commentator Chris Economaki said "Dave MacDonald stamped himself as one of today's road racing greats"
+After Dave won the 1964 United States Road Racing Championships at Augusta Georgia, renowned ABC Sports commentator Chris Economaki wrote in the Augusta Herald "Dave MacDonald stamped himself as one of today's road racing greats"